gasingh/furniture-style-classifier/README.md

 Limitations: The project doesnot look to solve
 Ethical Considerations: Ethically any images which are still in copyright should be utilized only after procuring permissions/  a solution like this? -->

-## What next?

-Can this project grow and become something even more?
-I love browsing design and furniture shops, and an AI like that could be a cool tool to have on a mobile phone.
-Ideally a mobile phone app!

 ## AI methods: Skills, Knowledge Acquisition and Learning

 _What kind of skills, what kind of assistance would I need to move on?_